buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 Since the D+ and D- are both inputs and outputs, the flag I gave them points in both directions.
 The flag directions are purely cosmetic and don't affect functionality whatsoever.
 </p>

 To hook up USB to the STM32, we need to have a connector.
 I would've loved to put USB-C on my keyboard, but after a lot of measuring and trying, there is unfortunately no space inside the case for it.
-So I'm gonna have to use the same 90º 5 pin connector that the original board uses (the 5th pin is "Shield Ground").
+So I'm gonna have to use the same 90º 5-pin connector that the original board uses (the 5th pin is "Shield Ground").
 It's usually a good idea to have a 500mA fuse on the USB connector's power line in case we plug the keyboard into a faulty USB that allows the device to pull too much current from the 5V line.
 The fuse will pop but it will save everything else on our board.
 USB 2.0 is usually limited by 500mA, USB 3.0 can do 900mA, and USB-C varies because the USB-C spec is a headache.

 <p align="center">
 ![USB connector schematic](images/BuuKeeb/USBConnector.png)</br>